cta-observatory/nectarchain/src/nectarchain/NectaRTA_dqm/bokeh_app/README.md

 bokeh serve bokeh_app --show --dev --args test-interface
 ```

-**None**: Be careful to have all the dependencies installed in your environment.
+**Note**: Be careful to have all the dependencies installed in your environment.

 **Note**: This is an *alpha* version of the webpage that still needs to be modified.
 It might not be 100% stable.